Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 It would be nice if our links gave us some indication of which route you were at.
 Fortunately, React Router has a special component for that very purpose: NavLink.
 NavLinks get an extra CSS class when their to prop matches the current URL.
 By default this class is called active.

 Go ahead and switch all your Links to NavLinks.
-If you open the app you won't see any change yet.
-That's because you haven't added any special styling to the active class.
+If you open the app you won’t see any change yet.
+That’s because you haven’t added any special styling to the active class.
 Go ahead and open the index.css file.
 Create an .active class and add the line font-weight: 700.
 Now your active links will be bold.
-Isn't that nice!
+Isn’t that nice!

 The only problem is that now the Blue only link is active even when the path is /blue/indigo.
-That doesn't make a lot of sense.
-Let's add the exact flag to that link so it will only be active when its to exactly matches the current path.
+That doesn’t make a lot of sense.
+Let’s add the exact flag to that link so it will only be active when its to exactly matches the current path.
 Now it should look like:

 Do the same for the Red only link.
 Everything should be working now.